sausagroll90/what-you-looking-app/README.md

 - button to save details of "favourite" POIs
 - button to save current location as a custom POI

-## Try it out
+## Demo

-You can download the app [here](https://www.dropbox.com/scl/fi/mob2ngrmvm3vnyrh7n4us/app-debug.apk?rlkey=z6dnnnzztx09hd8ykigk2o93e&st=tn4r1zl3&dl=0).
-You will need to enable developer options on your device and turn USB debugging on.
+You can see a video demonstration of the app [here](https://northcoders.com/project-phase/what-you-looking-app).

 ## Installation